 LED replacement programme 2017 - 18

 Transport for Buckinghamshire is continuing its county-wide streetlight replacement programme for 2017 – 18 with a further 4500 old style sodium lanterns being replaced with the more environmentally friendly and longer lasting Light Emitting Diodes (LEDs) lanterns.

 Over the past five years more than 12,000 streetlights in Buckinghamshire have been converted to LEDs, but some lights – mostly in residential areas – are still using the old style lamps, which are recognisable for their deep orange colour.

-Low pressure Sodium lamps have been widely used since the 1960s but have gone out of favour in recent years as their running costs are relatively high, compared with LED technology, and the quality of light poor.
+Low pressure Sodium lamps have been widely used since the 1960s but have gone out of favour in recent years as their running costs are relatively high, compared with LED technology.

 LEDs are more environmentally friendly; they reduce light pollution, have a longer life and save money on energy bills and manpower.

 Philips Lighting, the last remaining manufacturer of low pressure sodium lamps has now announced that it will discontinue the lamps and production will cease in September 2020.

 Existing streetlights which are currently not working and not in the new LED programme, will be prioritised for repair using a risk based assessment.